seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 ## Creating a Token

-Let's make our `POST http://127.0.0.1:8080/api/authenticate` route where we will accept an email and return a token for this user.
+Let's make our `POST http://127.0.0.1:8080/authenticate` route where we will accept an email and return a token for this user.

 >*I skip a password here for simplicity.
 Of course, you should **never** allow to authenticate your users without passwords.*

-Create a new controller `App\Controller\Login`:
+Create a new controller-middleware `App\Controller\Login`:

 {% highlight php %}
 namespace App\Controller;